FRC-4121/2015-Robot/README.md

 # The Robot
-The programing side of our robot for the 2015 FRC game, Recycle Rush.
-Built using C++.
+This is our code for the 2015 season, written in C++.

 ## Features
-* Compiles (possibly)
+* Compiles
+* Different drivestyles
+* Mecanum based driving
 * Command based framework

-## Currently Planned Features
-* Mecanuem drive system